972C8/bucket-webapp/README.md

 ### Backend Implementation

 The backend serves two main purposes: Provide an API endpoint the frontend can interact with, and interact with the database using custom business logic and through API calls by extension.
-Please also check the [domain design](#domain-design), [Business Logic Design](#business-logic-design) and [Endpoint Design](#endpoint-design) for more information about the design phase.

 #### Domain Design: